gernest/bongo/README.md

 # Features
 * fast (yes speed as a feature)
 * flexible.
-You can assemble your own static generator, actually bongo is just an assemply of interfaces implementation found in the [https://github.com/bongo-contrib](https://github.com/bongo-contrib)
+You can assemble your own static generator.
 * simple to use.
-*  themes
+* themes support.
 * minimaliistic.
-This can be very cool if you want to hack on a promising golang project.
-You can read the whole bongo source(just a single file) in 3 seconds.

 # Status
 The project is in __alpha__ state.